verdaux/BookNotes/Phrases/Impressors 7.md

 - [ ] Progress died of unnatural causes.
 - [ ] Itne positive k macchhar kaat le, toh kehtr hai ki chalo pet toh bhara uska
 - [ ] Well, hang a banner.
 Father of the year.
-- [ ] You can knock on a deaf man's door forever. - Nikos Kazantkas
+- [ ] You can knock on a deaf man's door forever. - Nikos Kazantzakis